 Affected persons’ written approval may be required by an authority for an activity that requires a resource consent.
 Individuals or organisations that may be affected by the activity are invited to give their written approval.
 Written approval may be withheld if the individual or organisation believes they will be adversely affected.
 Affected persons may include adjoining landowners, iwi, and other territorial or regional authorities.

-An allotment is defined in s218 of the Resource Management Act 1991 as meaning:
+An allotment is defined in section 218 of the Resource Management Act 1991 as:

-a) Any parcel of land under the Land Transfer Act 1952 that is a continuous area and whose boundaries are shown separately on a survey plan, whether or not -
+a) Any parcel of land under the Land Transfer Act that is a continuous area and whose boundaries are shown separately on a survey plan; or

 c) Any unit on a unit plan; or